The National Grid

 The lines for this purpose operate at very high voltages, 275,000 or 400,000 volts, to make long-distance transmission more efficient.

 Overhead power lines are the most visible part of the network, supported by iconic large pylons that traverse the countryside and urban areas.
 Underground cables are used in densely populated or environmentally sensitive areas where overhead lines are impractical or undesirable.
-Subsea cables, meanwhile, are employed to connect offshore wind farms or transmission via interconnectors.
+Subsea cables, meanwhile, are employed to connect offshore UK wind farms or transmission via interconnectors.

 All high-voltage transmission lines use modern conductors, often aluminium alloys reinforced with steel, which offer a balance of strength, conductivity, and weight.
 Insulators, typically made of porcelain or polymer, prevent the high-voltage current from discharging into the ground.